 If you wish to cancel a service, please follow the appropriate refund procedure.

-Note: A reporting hold on your file will not prevent you from taking the LSAT.
-However, the hold will prevent the release of your LSAT score(s) and all LSAT and Credential Assembly Service (CAS) reporting to you and to law schools.
+NOTE: A reporting hold on your file will not prevent you from taking the LSAT.
+However, the hold will prevent the release of your LSAT score(s) and all LSAT and CAS reporting to you and to law schools.
 If you order publications, shipping delays may also result.
 If the balance due is not settled, the reporting hold will carry over to subsequent LSAC files.

 Questions or problems regarding your admission ticket.